The Difference Between IPv4 vs IPv6:

 By using the feature of multi-casting of IPv6, we can watch online TV and real-time streaming videos.
 We need not subscribe to all the channels and we can select from the IPTV set-top box, whatever channel we need to watch.

-As IPTV need a very high-speed Internet for provisioning the above services, IPv6 is the best suitable platform for implementing it.
-JIO TV, JIO CINEMA, JIO MUSIC are all examples of IPTV streaming and the MobiTV of US is managing all the services related to video streaming and TV of the JIO company in India.
+As IPTV needs a very high-speed Internet for provisioning the above services, IPv6 is the best suitable platform for implementing it.
+JIO TV, JIO CINEMA, JIO MUSIC are all examples of IPTV streaming and the MobiTV of the US is managing all the services related to video streaming and TV of the JIO company in India.

-Therefore, IPv6 technology which has an infinite address capability with advanced features like auto-configuration and mobility etc was introduced.
+Therefore, IPv6 technology which has an infinite address capability with advanced features like auto-configuration and mobility, etc was introduced.

 In this tutorial, we have studied the various features of both IPv4 and IPv6 addressing schemes with the help of live examples and various diagrams.
-Meanwhile, the transition of IPv6 from IPv4 is not very easy and still many organizations are using IPv4 technique and are in the transition phase.
+Meanwhile, the transition of IPv6 from IPv4 is not very easy, and still many organizations are using the IPv4 technique and are in the transition phase.